vinodkd/halo/journal.md

 - added log to ssi and used it in one place.
 - added check to ssi that it will execute a step with base only if the attr lang=os/base is present
 - changed ssi.halo to work with new expectations in code

+**Fri Apr 17 05:32:38 2015** : debugging failure of parsing when node name is made null. changing the entry and edge rules to see if moving comments inside the edge rule will help prevent left recursion.

+**Fri Apr 17 06:08:56 2015** : giving up on this change for now. the # to & change seems simpler. going to try that.